grannycart/bibliography/Novels.md

   url={https://books.google.com/books?id=oTFMEAAAQBAJ},
   year={2021},
   publisher={New York Review Books},
-  category={Novels},
+  comment=(Wharton's collection of ghost stories, as selected and put in order by her.),
-  comment=(Wharton's collection of ghost stories, as selected and put in order by her.)
+  category={Novels}
 }
 % A couple of these have extremely ambiguous endings (The Eyes, The Lady's Maid's Bell), and I thought I was just being dumb and missing something, but googling on line it seems like they are just ambiguous and confusing.
 % Kerfol is a story with ghost dogs.